toneflix/artisyn.io/README.md

 ## Contribution Guide

-To contribute to this project, create a fork, create something awesome and open a pull request.
+To contribute to this project, check out the available issues, find one you can resolve, make something awesome and open a pull request.